The One Chelsea Fund will help families and individuals who have been financially impacted by the Coronavirus pandemic.

 The Need in Chelsea

-Chelsea is home to some of the most vulnerable groups in the Boston region: newly-arrived immigrants, undocumented families, non-English speakers, and low-income workers and families with children.
+Chelsea is home to the Boston region’s residents most impacted by the pandemic: newly-arrived immigrants, undocumented families, and those working in impacted industries like hospitality, restaurants, at the airport, transportation, and families with children.
 As a frontline community, Chelsea residents already experienced the greater public health challenges associated with environmental contamination.
 Therefore, the economic, social, and health impacts of the COVID-19 pandemic were immediate and dire for the many Chelsea individuals and families who live one paycheck away from serious financial hardship.
-COVID-19 has magnified the challenges our community has long been struggling with: unstable and unaffordable housing, food insecurity, low wages, lack of English proficiency, and high rates of uninsured.
+Having lost income critical to paying for rent and food, many residents now face eviction and displacement from the community.

 Our community is in crisis.